-When you’re trying to avoid feeling shame, you tend to make really shitty choices.
+When you’re trying to avoid feeling shame, you can make some shitty choices.
 For a long time, I walked away from things – like singing and reading and nature – that brought me the most pleasure.
 I consistently chose things – like recreational drugs, lots of caffeine and binge drinking – that were toxic for my physical, mental and emotional health.
-Worse, I kept choosing things – cities and jobs and relationships – that I secretly hated.
+I kept choosing things – cities and jobs and relationships – that I secretly hated.
 I equated spirituality with religion and despised both.
-I was a very angry atheist.
-It was a subtle but consistent form of self-punishment for being alive.

 When I was 34, I left an unhappy marriage.
-Although I couldn’t see it then, I danced along a fine line between sanity and disintegration for almost a year.
 My mind, used to having total control, fought hard against the changes my soul was trying to orchestrate.
-I became quite neurotic and alcoholic (though relatively high-functioning), at times barely managing to hold down my corporate job while in almost-complete meltdown.
+I became quite neurotic and alcoholic, at times barely managing to hold down my corporate job while in almost-complete meltdown.
 My first therapist – a woman called Annie who I saw every week for 18 months – can claim some credit for the fact I’m still here.
 In our first session, she told me I’d been holding my breath for a long time.

 After I’d been seeing Annie for about a year, I spent a week at a holistic health retreat.
 I walked in the rainforest and danced and laughed and cried and felt the swirl of life force energy in my body for the first time in forever.
 And after the retreat, some of the changes stuck – I began to drink less and stopped taking drugs and started meditating a little bit.
-That was pretty much the moment I started giving myself permission to move away from pain and towards things that gave me pleasure.
-It was also the moment I started to spend a little less time in my head and a little more time in my body.
+That was pretty much the moment I started to spend a little less time in my head and a little more time in my body.

 At 39, I moved to London for work.
 I sat in a photo booth on a platform at Paddington Station on a cold September afternoon, winter looming over me, wondering what I’d done and why I’d come.
-This photo was taken that day.
-It’s a pretty accurate representation of my mood and energetic state in that moment.
+This photo taken that day is a pretty accurate representation of my mood and energetic state in that moment.

 I look like a ghost, because I wasn’t really there.

 When I’d done just enough Journey work to clear some of my survival fears, I began to find my corporate office unbearable.
 I felt sick every time I walked into the building.
 So I quit my job, leaving a month after my 40th birthday.
-I planned to take about six months to travel before returning to London and finding a different, more rewarding job.
+I planned to take about six months to travel before returning to London and finding a different, more rewarding role with a new company.

-The next four years read like my own personal version of Eat, Pray, Love.
 At the end of 2011, I went to India on a sacred pilgrimage with a group of Journey practitioners.
 I dunked in the ice-blue-green Ganges near Rishikesh, melodramatically inviting Ma Ganga to “take it all, and leave only love”.
-(Note: this later proved to be a very foolish request because when issued that kind of invitation, those Hindu deities do not fuck around.)
+That was pretty dumb, because when issued that kind of invitation those Hindu deities do not fuck around.
 I kissed the sandals of a departed laughing guru in Lucknow, inhaled dead people in Varanasi and sat on the ground where the Buddha preached his first sermon after becoming enlightened.
 I fell in love with a long-dead Indian saint and spent a couple of months visiting the caves where he’d spent most of his life, melting into emptiness.
 I learned to do nothing but drink chai.
 I got very quiet, for a while.

 The quiet didn’t last.
-I hooked up with a complicated sociopath – a charismatic, gifted healer and ex-special forces soldier who was full of grand stories and outrageous contradictions.
-He had a tricky relationship with the truth… and a death wish.
+I hooked up with a charismatic, gifted healer and ex-special forces soldier who was full of grand stories and outrageous contradictions.
+He had a death wish and a tricky relationship with the truth.
 After the first week, I never completely trusted him.
 But it took me a year to leave him.

 Four weeks after we broke up, I went back to India to see my favourite saint and invite Lord Shiva to dance on my ego some more.
 My recently-ex boyfriend came to the same healing retreat.
 After 10 days of spiritual fireworks I finally realised I was terrified of him… and that I had to leave Thailand, because I needed to put several thousand kilometers between us.

 So I rented out the little Thai house and came back to Australia.
-My mother let me stay with her, which turned into a year of me living in her spare room (thanks Mum).
-With help from a team of practitioners, I gradually recognised that my body was addicted to fear – hooked on cortisol and adrenaline and all the other drugs that get released when fear is present.
+With help from several practitioners, I recognised that my body was addicted to fear – hooked on cortisol and adrenaline and all the other drugs that get released when fear is present.
 That addiction had fuelled the attraction to the complicated sociopath, my ten-year love-hate relationship with my corporate career and my pathological fear of stillness and stopping.

-When I read Sera Beak’s book Red Hot and Holy in 2013, I sobbed all the way through the chapters on spiritual bypassing.
-(Actually – I cried through most of the second half of that glorious book.)
-I saw that I’d been using my favourite talking and visualisation therapies to bypass the day-to-day reality of what was happening in my body.
+When I read Sera Beak’s book Red Hot and Holy in 2013, I cried all the way through the chapters on spiritual bypassing.
+It helped me see that I’d been using my favourite guided visualisation therapies to bypass the day-to-day reality of what was happening in my body.
 I recognised all the symptoms of soul loss and finally had a name for the “something is missing” sense that had stalked me forever – even after I’d spent a lot of time getting intimate with the infinite.
 It felt like I couldn’t heal my fear addiction using the tools I’d learned to abuse.
 It was time to get real, I thought.

 So I entered a 12-week intensive program with a woman in Australia and for three months, I was in process 24/7.
 I did 20 minutes of rebirthing (conscious connected breathing) every morning and night.
 I uncovered aspects of my shadow that were more frightening than anything I’d seen before… and then I painted pictures of them.
 I had wild dreams of death by fire.
 But the program still wasn’t the silver bullet I was looking for.
 By the end, I wasn’t enlightened (or even particularly happy, most of the time).

 Shortly before that program ended, I fell in love.
-Cam gave me nowhere to hide because he could feel what I was thinking.
-It was the first time I’d allowed myself to be vulnerable with a man.
 In 2014, we went on an adventure.
 I sold my little house in Thailand and we moved to San Francisco.
 He pursued his dream of creating a technology platform to help people change the world.
 I picked up three or four different business ideas in the space of a couple of months and dropped them all – nothing would stick.
 We drove through the California redwood forests to Portland for the World Domination Summit.
 I started writing the tinybrave blog.

-And two weeks later I went to Montana for the Soul Fire retreat with Sera Beak.
-I got hitched, shit my pants a little bit, found my voice and fell into a completely different kind of love affair – with my soul.
-Later that year, Cam went back to America and I stayed in Australia.
+Two weeks later I went to Montana for the Soul Fire Retreat with Sera Beak.
+I shit my pants a little bit, found my voice and fell into a completely different kind of love affair – with my soul.
+Later that year, my boyfriend went back to America while I stayed in Australia.
 Ever since, I’ve had to drop – again and again – any illusion that I was ever in control of my life.
-It’s a painful and exquisitely beautiful path of surrender.

 By 2015, I really thought I’d arrived somewhere (spiritually speaking).
 I found the self-directed compassion tools that I use now and trained as a practitioner, including lots of 1:1 session work.
 Every week for a year, I flushed out and processed memories that felt like past lives.
-I finally had my spiritual shit together, apparently.
+Apparently, I finally had my spiritual shit together.

 I had no idea that the darkest dark nights were yet to come.

-But through it all, my soul was there.
-Finally.
+Through it all, my soul was there.
 With me.
 Loving me.
 Even when I couldn’t see/hear/feel it.

 Thank you for reading my story.
-I share some of it because of the chance that for someone, it might suggest that a path to healing is possible – even if that seems hopeless.
-If you’re interested in my work, check out the group calls or book an informal chat to see if I’m the best person to support you, right now.
-And if we never get to speak, I wish you the best life has to offer.
+I share some of it because there’s a chance it might suggest that a path to healing is possible – even if it currently seems hopeless.
+If you’re interested in my work you can check out private sessions, the group calls for super-sensitive humans or book an informal chat to see if I’m the right person to support you, right now.